 PODCASTS: To date, only two out of three countries have outlawed domestic violence, while 37 countries worldwide still exempt rape perpetrators from prosecution if they are married to or eventually marry the victim and 49 countries currently have no laws protecting women from domestic violence.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Laying the foundation for the road towards a world free of gender-based violence.
+CAMPAIGN MATERIALS: 16 Days of Activism.
+Today, we call upon everyone to play their part.
+Everyone can make a difference.
+UNiTE to end violence against women and girls!.
+Through the 16 Days of Activism campaign let’s Lay the foundation for the road towards a world free of gender-based violence.
 Explore the Virtual knowledge centre to end violence against women.
-Get the communication materials!
+Take action and Get the communication materials!

 WHY WE CELEBRATE THE DAY?